-The County Treasurer's office will maintain records of all work-related injuries and illnesses to employees.
-Copies of the records will be sent to the county's Claims Coordinator's office.
+The County Treasurer's Office will maintain records of all work-related injuries and illnesses to employees.
+Copies of the records will be sent to the Texas Association of Counties (TAC) Risk Management Consultant.

 The following records apply only to work related injuries and illnesses.